milgra/cljs-brawl/README.md

 * rain with particles
 * mushrooms that change the size/metrics of the character
 * controls menu point in menu, remove exit in browser
-* label description should be map also to be able to set text with space
 * update ui renderer and mpd